- Nanny Services

 Is there a limit on how many children a nanny can look after?

-While there are limits for childminders, and there is a limit on the number of families that can use a nanny’s services, there is no official legal limit on the number of children that one nanny can care for at one time.
+However, while there are limits for childminders and for the number of families that can use a nanny’s services, there is no official legal limit on the number of children that one nanny can care for at a time.
 This is because nannies are usually expected to deliver more focused care to the children of one or two families than childminders - they may live on the same premises as the children, for example, and can work up to five days per week for up to ten hours per day to provide dedicated care.

 While there are no legal limits on the number of children a nanny can supervise, there are practical considerations - younger children will often need much more careful supervision than older children, for example.
 How many children an individual can supervise effectively will usually depend on the individual level of skill, experience and confidence of the nanny in question.